skambaman/EA192M/README.md

 # EA192M

-I've been testing the EA192M with PAL Atari ST and Amiga.
+I've been testing the EC EA192M with PAL Atari ST and Amiga.

 It's perfect for the Atari ST, all screen modes work very well.